nicolevanderhoeven/xios-guide-to-monsters/README.md

 ## Make a contribution

 If you have other sources that you'd like to add monsters from, or if you spot typos or other errors in the existing data, feel free to add them to `monsters.csv` and create a pull request!

+If you want to say thanks, [here's my Ko-fi link](https://ko-fi.com/nicolevdh).
+Thanks!